 Sun hat/woolen hat

 All our trekking our tour and trek leaders carry the first aid kit box, including the medicine for altitude sickness and diarrhea and other small problems.
 You should bring any personal medication that you may need.
 Sometimes your local dose is more effective than we provide.

-In some places on the tea house trek, we can buy Mineral water, but it is discouraged from an environmental point of view because of the plastic bottles.
+In some places on the tea house trek, we can buy Mineral water. but it is not good from an environmental point of view because of the plastic bottles.
 We can get Hot and boiled water from the guest house.
 Iodine tablets and water purification drop chlorine is a must to take.
 Buying and renting equipment in Kathmandu. includes this in your trekking packing list.

 Kathmandu has ranges of good trekking stores, and you can get every needed thing for the trekking.
 North Face, Mountain Hard Wear, and other big showrooms are in Thamel and other centers.
-Easy to rent items are down jacket and sleeping bag; most of the things are fake, but you get at a reasonable price.
+Easy to rent items are down jackets and sleeping bags; most of the things are fake, but you get at a reasonable price.
 You can buy good shoes in advance in your home and use it before the trek.

-For our camping trekking and climbing expeditions, we provide all the tents, a foam mattress each, all the cutlery and utensils, cooking pots, stoves; candles/kerosene lantern, tables and stools, kitchen tent, dining tent and toilet tent, sleeping bag and down jacket if needed will be provided.
+For our camping trekking and climbing expeditions, we provide all the tents, a foam mattress each, all the cutlery and utensils, cooking pots, stoves; candles/kerosene lantern, tables and stools, kitchen tent, dining tent and toilet tent, sleeping bag and down jacket if needed will be provided, check your trekking packing list before travel.

 Valid passport, three extra passport photographs (for trekking permits), travel insurance, airline tickets, luggage tags.
-Visas can be obtained upon entry into Nepal visit our visa page for the details
+You can get a visa upon entry into Nepal visit our visa page for the details